-The department will be closed from Monday 26 December 2022 to Monday 2 January 2023.
+The department will be closed from Wednesday 27 December 2023 to Monday 1 January 2024.
 We will respond to queries in the New Year.
-Best wishes for a safe and happy Christmas and New Year.
+Best wishes for a safe and happy festive season.

 Steps and processes for lodging an application.

 who is dissatisfied with a decision of the Director of Liquor Licensing may apply to the Liquor Commission for a review of that decision.
-An application for a review must be made within a month of the original decision (or such longer period as the Commission may allow).
+An application for a review must be made within a month of receiving the written reasons for the decision (or

-Refer to Rule 5 of the Liquor Commission Rules 2007 — Western Australian Legislation.
+Refer to Rule 5 of the Liquor Commission Rules 2007 — Western

 Any person involved in a hearing may be represented by a lawyer or other relevant person (see below).

-The Commission is a review body.
+The commission is a review body.
 Pursuant to section 16 of the Act, it is required to act without undue formality.
 The Act does not require applicants to lodge grounds for any review sought.
-However, the Commission considers that it is in the interests
+However, the commission considers that it is in the interests

-In view of the review function of the Commission, it is neither necessary nor desirable to assert an error by the Director.
-The Commission is required to review only that material that was before the Director in arriving at their decision and is then
+In view of the review function of the commission, it is neither necessary nor desirable to assert an error by the Director.
+The commission is required to review only that material that was before the Director in arriving at their decision and is then

 Before the final/directions hearing, the parties will usually be afforded an opportunity to lodge written submissions relevant to the grounds for review sought in the review application.